tnware/django-admin-reversefields/docs/permissions-guide.rst

    per-field or global :term:`policy <Policy>` (with ``selection=None``).
 2. **Validation gate** — once a selection exists, the per-field :term:`policy <Policy>` runs (if defined) and otherwise the global :term:`policy <Policy>` is invoked.
 Denials raise a field error using the precedence below.
+If no custom policy is configured at all (neither per-field nor global), the mixin does not attach validation errors for base permission denials; instead, the UI gating (``hide``/``disable``) applies, and hidden/disabled inputs are ignored on save.
 3. **Persistence gate** — as a safety net, the mixin excludes unauthorized fields from the update payload so crafted POSTs cannot persist changes.
+   This includes hidden and disabled reverse fields.

 Error message precedence
 ------------------------